opnfv/bottlenecks/docs/testing/user/userguide/posca_guide.rst

     bash ./utils/env_prepare/config_prepare.sh -i <installer> [--debug]

-Note that if we execute the command above, then admin_rc.sh and pod.yml gets created automatically in /tmp folder along with the line `export OS_CACERT=/tmp/os_cacert` added in admin_rc.sh file.
+Note that if we execute the command above, then admin_rc.sh and pod.yml will be created automatically in /tmp folder along with the line `export OS_CACERT=/tmp/os_cacert` added in admin_rc.sh file.

 Executing Specified Testcase